Are you drinking too much water?

 - Decreased emotional well being

-So you know… it can basically put a major wrench in your day… not to mention your health.
+So you know… too much water can basically put a major wrench in your day… not to mention your health.

 Water is important, but most of us probably don’t need 8 glasses a day.
 In fact, scientifically speaking, there is no real evidence that suggests this number has any real benefit.